hoangquocvietuet/PuzzleGame/README.md

 # PuzzleGame
-my Advanced Programming project - a Puzzle Game built by SDL
+my Advanced Programming project - a Puzzle Game built with SDL and C++.

 ## Window Install